 Jack B. Greenberg

 I am a visiting assistant professor of political science and public policy & law at Trinity College.
+Starting in the fall of 2026, I will be an assistant professor of political science at Holy Cross.
 I received my PhD in political science (with distinction) from Yale University in May 2025.
 While at Yale, I was affiliated with the Institution for Social and Policy Studies.

 I am chiefly interested in American presidential democracy, understanding the role of presidential leadership in America's system of separated powers.
-My current book project, drawn from my dissertation research, concerns “presidential prioritization,” the process by which presidents and their teams determine the domestic policy issues on which they will focus at the start of their administrations.
+My current book project (under review) concerns “presidential prioritization,” the process by which presidents and their teams determine the domestic policy issues on which they will focus at the start of their administrations.
 It advances an agency-centered perspective on agenda construction that emphasizes self-assertion over conformity to external constraints, exposing the internal contradictions of presidential democracy across nine case studies from the modern era.
-The empirical backbone of the project is archival research, which I supplement by interviewing senior White House personnel, along with analyzing public opinion and combing through other primary and secondary sources.
-This research has been generously funded by the Bach Fellowship and the Scowcroft Institute at Texas A&M University.
 Portions of this work have appeared in Presidential Studies Quarterly and Evaluating the Obama Presidency: From Transformational Goals to Governing Realities (De Gruyter 2024).

 I am likewise in the early stages of a third book project, which concerns legacy interests as a driver of presidential conduct over time.
-I will be presenting my initial theory with an empirical application to the Gilded Age at the 2025 APSA Conference.
+I presented my initial theory with an empirical application to the Gilded Age at the 2025 APSA Conference.

 Thanks for stopping by my page!